Iliad: The Rage of Achilles (Books 19–24)

-Despite the counsel of Polydamas and the pleas of his parents, Priam and Hecuba, Hector resolves to face Achilles.
+Despite the pleas of his parents, Priam and Hecuba, Hector resolves to face Achilles.
 When Achilles approaches, however, Hector's will fails him.
-He flees, and is chased by Achilles around the city.
-Finally, Athena tricks him into stopping, and he turns to face his opponent.
+He flees and is chased by Achilles around the city.
+Finally, Athena tricks him into stopping by taking on the form of his brother Deiphobus, and he turns to face his opponent.
 After a brief duel, Achilles stabs Hector through the neck.
 Before dying, Hector reminds Achilles that he, too, is fated to die.
-Achilles strips Hector of his own armor, gloating over his death.
-Achilles then dishonors Hector's body by lashing it to the back of his chariot and dragging it around the city.
+Achilles strips Hector of his own armour, gloating over his death.
+Achilles then dishonours Hector's body by lashing it to the back of his chariot and dragging it around the city.
+Hecuba and Priam lament, with the latter attempting to face Achilles himself.
+Andromache hears the news and comes to the walls, fainting on seeing the scene below.
 The Trojans grieve.